 I grew up in a family that moved around constantly, thanks to a healthy dose of wanderlust.

-However, most of my life was spent in the San Juan Islands in the Salish Sea.
-It was home, so we kept coming back to that little island in the north.
-It was here that I truly fell in love with nature, and felt close to Earth- there in the Pacific waters among the pines.
+But most of my life was spent in the San Juan Islands in the Salish Sea.
+It felt like home, so we kept coming back to our little island in the north.

-A lot of my childhood was spent in a little cottage by the sea there, filled with dried lavender bunches, yellow walls, and jars of sea glass.
-We grew our own garden, picked basket-fulls of wild blackberries, and were constantly playing in the icy waters and lush forests along the shore.
+We grew our own garden, picked basketfuls of wild blackberries, and were constantly playing in the icy waters and lush forests along the shore.
 When I think of the word “home”, that is still what floods my mind all these years later.

 Want to read my work?

-You can find my poetry, essays, and fiction in these publications:
+Find my poetry, essays, and fiction in these publications:

 Capsule Stories (available at Barnes and Noble)